gallazzo/TicTacToe/README.md

 ### Compiling TicTacToe

 You can simply compile the software with `make`.
-It produces an executables, you can move it everywhere **BUT** he goes along with the `resources` folder!
+It produces an executable, you can move it everywhere **BUT** he goes along with the `resources` folder!

 You can also use `make clean` to clean the folder.